 Conclusion

 Current measures of intergenerational mobility fail to fully capture social progress in education.
 For instance, while Bhutan and the Central African Republic show similar levels of absolute mobility, the Central African Republic’s higher relative mobility is largely driven by widespread downward mobility, which does not reflect true progress.
 Similarly, although Canada and TimorLeste exhibit different mobility levels, the effort required for mobility in Timor-Leste is much greater, suggesting a different form of progress.
 To address these issues, this study develops a new index based on transition matrices, offering a more rigorous measure of educational social progress.
 By constructing an expected transition matrix that accounts for country-specific factors, this approach isolates genuine progress while filtering out persistent institutional and cultural constraints.
 The resulting measure aligns countries to a common reference frame, allowing for more meaningful comparisons of national efforts to advance social mobility through education.
 Our progress gap index, calculated using data from the GDIM, provides a clearer assessment.
 It shows that South Korea and Taiwan are the most progressive in terms of educational mobility, while countries like the Central African Republic and Zambia rank the lowest.
-Regional trends reveal that Africa and South Asia are less progressive, while most developed countries show higher progress.
-In contrast, Latin America demonstrates educational progress, but this does not translate into economic development, due to a mismatch between education and labor market outcomes.
+Regional trends reveal that Africa and South Asia are less progressive in social mobility, while most developed countries show higher progress.
+In contrast, Latin America demonstrates educational progress, but this does not translate into economic development.
+This may be due to exogenous factors like including a mismatch between education and labor market outcomes.

-Although our method is fundamentally based on the World Bank’s approach and reports, the scope of this study extends beyond the confines of such reports.
+Although our method is based on the World Bank’s approach and reports, the scope of this study extends beyond the confines of this study.
 The current measures we review are not exclusive to the World Bank; they are widely used in the field of intergenerational mobility (Corak, 2020; Chetty et al., 2014; Asher et al., 2019; Alesina et al., 2021; Chetty et al., 2017).
 To clarify, we are not studying a unique measurement used by one organization for its own report, but rather evaluating common measures in the field that have been compiled and applied by the World Bank in its recent database release.
 Moreover, our method can be extended to other ordinal measurements using mobility tables, such as self-reported health (Halliday et al., 2021) or well-being (Molina et al., 2011).
 However, this would require further research and testing.
 One limitation of our method is its sensitivity to the selection of the true effect of intergenerational mobility, as some studies may report the effect as slightly larger - that is ω = 0.15, as shown by Fleury and Gilles (2018).
 Nonetheless, this does not significantly change the overall findings of our study (see Appendix B).

 Supplementary material